briandowns/dictum/README.md

 ## Usage

-This repository includes an example Dictu module called `slog`.
+**NOTE:** This repository includes an example Dictu module called `slog`.
 It implements a JSON structured logger.

-On startup, Dictum will create a top level module directory if it doesn't exist.
+On startup, Dictum will create a top level module directory if it doesn't exist: `${PWD}/dictu_modules` .

 `Dictum` expects modules to be packaged in a directory that has been tar'd and gzip'd with an extension of `.tgz`.